Defense Costs – Why Do I Need to Know About This?

 What is a lawsuit?

 A civil complaint or dispute filed with a court of law for adjudication.
-Lawsuits can be filed on many types of cases.
+Lawsuits can be filed in many types of cases.
+In order to answer the question about what would a lawsuit do to your business, first let’s look at some types of cases.
 Here are a few of the most common types:

 - Medical damages for injuries or Property damage (CGL)